Skip to content

 Is Trollstigen the hardest climb in Norway?

-No — not even close.
-Trollstigen is 11 km at 7.6% with 838 metres of gain.
-Juvasshytta, Stalheimskleiva, Lysebotn, Sognefjellet (from Fortun) and Aurlandsfjellet are all harder by total effort.
+No — and it doesn't even crack the top ten of Norway's hardest paved climbs.
+Trollstigen is 11 km at 7.6% with 838 metres of gain — Juvasshytta, Stalheimskleiva, Lysebotn, Sognefjellet (from Fortun), Dalsnibba, Tindevegen, Aurlandsfjellet and Gaularfjellet are all harder by total effort.
 Trollstigen is the most famous because of its visual drama, not its difficulty.

 Which climb has the most hairpins?